huggingface/candle/README.md

 + let device = Device::new_cuda(0)?;
 ```

-For more advanced examples, please have a look at the following sections.
+For more advanced examples, please have a look at the following section.

 ## Check out our examples